LightJason/lightjason.github.io/content/tutorials/actions.md

 ## Efficent Concurrency Action

 Regarding the standalone action, __keep in mind that the action is called multiple times__ because the plan and rule execution is done in parallel and multiple agents can run the action in parallel.
-The ```synchronized``` keyword is not a general solution for avoiding [race condition](https://en.wikipedia.org/wiki/Race_condition) because synchronization slows down the performance.
+The ```synchronized``` keyword is not a general solution for avoiding [race condition](https://en.wikipedia.org/wiki/Race_condition) because synchronisation slows down the performance.

 In common work, the object-orientated design of the action class can be changed to remove synchronisation.
 If you get race condition exceptions or performance problems, just redesign your architecture.
 A good design of concurrency architecture can be found in all [built-in actions](http://lightjason.github.io/AgentSpeak/sources/d7/d4b/namespaceorg_1_1lightjason_1_1agentspeak_1_1action_1_1builtin.htm) of the framework.